-The President shall oversee a process of strategic planning for the Association during alternating November Meetings of the Board of Trustees and Executive Board of the Action Committees.
-During this time, the leadership shall designate strategic priorities of the Association.
+The President shall oversee a process of strategic planning for the Association during November Meetings of the Board of Trustees and Executive Board of the Action Committees every four years for external priorities and every two years for internal priorities or sooner, if deemed necessary by the Board of Trustees and Executive Board of the Action Committees.
+(2004) During this time, the leadership shall designate strategic priorities of the Association.
 These priorities shall serve as issues around which AMSA shall focus it's time, resources, and energies.
 The Board of Trustees may supersede these regulations if deemed necessary.
 Updates on each Strategic Priority shall be presented and reviewed at all meetings of the Board of Trustees and Executive Board of the Action Committees.
 (2003)